IABTechLab/uid2docs/api/v1/guides/custom-publisher-integration.md

 ### Bid Using UID2 Tokens

-You need to consider how you want to manage UID2 identity information and use it for targeted advertising, for example, pass the returned advertising token to SSPs.
+You need to consider how you want to manage UID2 identity information and use it for targeted advertising, for example, to pass the returned advertising token to SSPs.

 | Step | Endpoint | Description |
 | :--- | :--- | :--- |